-While remote work has pioneered a welcomed evolution of the modern workforce, a by-product of this change is sometimes a lack in meaningful communication and a regress in productivity.
-To address this, GoodGames has developed numerous game-like experiences that allow your workforce to continue to interact with their colleagues at a high level and, in many cases, get more out of personnel than ever.
+Remote and hybrid work has pioneered a welcomed evolution of the modern workforce.
+That’s why GoodGames has developed numerous game-like experiences that allow your workforce to continue to interact with their colleagues at a high level and, in many cases, get more out of personnel than ever.

 Our mission at GoodGames is to effectively aid companies and organizations in the process of enhancing employee creativity, productivity, engagement, wellbeing, and innovation in an increasingly digitally-driven work environment.